xpack/xpack-build-box/README.md

 For a repetitive and controllable build process, the Windows and GNU/Linux binaries are built using two Docker images (32/64-bit).

-- ilegeul/centos:6-xbb-v2.2
+- ilegeul/ubuntu:amd64-12.04-bootstrap-v3.1
-- ilegeul/centos32:6-xbb-v2.2
+- ilegeul/ubuntu:i386-12.04-bootstrap-v3.1

-The images are based on CentOS 6.9 (ldd 2.12), and the GNU/Linux binaries should run on most modern distributions.
+The images are based on Ubuntu 12 (ldd 2.15), and the GNU/Linux binaries should run on most modern distributions.

-The Windows executables are created with mingw-w64 v5.0.4 and the mingw-w64 GCC 7.4, available from the same Docker images.
+The Windows executables are created with mingw-w64 v7.0.0 and the mingw-w64 GCC 9.2, available from the same Docker images.

 The macOS binaries are generated on a macOS 10.10.5, plus a set of new GNU tools, installed in a separate folder.
 The TeX tools (from 2018)